FDA Slams EpiPen Maker For Doing Nothing While Hundreds Failed, People Died - Slashdot

 This is all bullshit.
 Unless their patents and copyrights and corporate charter are revoked, it's just silly nonsense that will make no difference.
 There's no point in getting worked up over it.

-Thorough Investigation (Score:1)
+Thorough Investigation (Score:2)

 I'm sure that with the Mylan CEO being the daughter of a U.S. senator, there will be a thorough investigation of all of this.